 Broadband connectivity is a prerequisite for legislative dialogue, Muzzall pointed out.
 With the virtual session on top of the shift to distance learning, Muzzall anticipates that enhancing broadband connectivity around the state will be a top priority, and that it “may end up burning up a bunch of our capital budget to accomplish” in the 2021 session.

-What Shewmake and Kraft agreed with the broader policy goal of expanding access to broadband, the question of how to do so provoked a linguistic dispute over the distinction between socialism and subsidies.
+What Shewmake and Kraft agreed with the broader policy goal of expanding access to broadband, the question of how to do so provoked a dispute over the distinction between socialism and subsidies.

 Kraft: The fact that the government is looking to move into broadband more fully, my concern is that I don’t want to see broadband become a utility for government.
 To me, I want to see that stay with the private sector.
 I think the competition is healthy.”

 Shewmake: We dealt with this with electricity, we deal with this with railroads.
-We’ve seen natural monopolies in the past engage in this behavior where they make such a big capital outlay that really only supports one provider, which means they have their own little spatial monopoly.
+We’ve seen natural monopolies in the past engage in this behavior where they make such a big capital outlay that really only supports one provider, which means they have their own little special monopoly.
 How do you break that up?
-Because that seems like a big source of inquiry between urban areas which might be able to support multiple companies competing and the rural areas which might only have one option for service.”
+Because that seems like a big source of inequity between urban areas which might be able to support multiple companies competing and the rural areas which might only have one option for service.”